Sorrento to Capri Day trip – Your Ultimate Itinerary

 Funicular Cable Car

-Rather than walking to the central Piazetta, you can grab the funicular Cable car at Marina Grande which will take you up to the square in less than 5 minutes.
+Rather than walking to the central Piazzetta, you can grab the funicular Cable car at Marina Grande, which will take you up to the square in less than 5 minutes.
 The funicular runs every 15 minutes and only costs 4-5 euros.

-There are also several public buses you can catch to explore the Isle of Capri which can take you to Capri Town or to the various Capri beaches.
-These are essentially mini buses so only carry a small number of people at a time, but they are cheap (1.80 each trip) and effective.
+There are also several public buses you can catch to explore the Isle of Capri, taking you to Capri Town or the various Capri beaches.
+These are essentially minibusses, so they only carry a small number of people, but they are cheap (1.80 each trip) and effective.

 Sorrento to Capri Day Trip | 5 Best things to do

-So, let’s face it.
-You’re on a day trip and you don’t have the most time.
-Below you will find the 5 best things to do in Capri so you can choose which to add to your itinerary.
+So, let’s face it, you are on a day trip, so you won’t have long to complete your Capri Itinerary.
+So, below you will find the five best things to do in Capri, so you get the most out of your trip.

 1) Shopping and dining on the Piazzetta

 The Piazzetta in Capri town is the first place you arrive from the funicular cable car.
 This square provides stunning views across the island.
 Not only that, but you can wander through Capri town for hours enjoying the boutiques and designer shops.
-This is also a great place to grab some Italian pastries or stop by one of the enchanting restaurants.
+The Piazzetta is also a great place to grab some Italian pastries or stop by a charming restaurant.

-A Sorrento to Capri day trip wouldn’t be worth doing if you don’t factor at least a little sun time.
+A Sorrento to Capri day trip wouldn’t be worth doing if you didn’t factor in at least a little sun time.
 The most popular Capri beach is located a lovely walk down from Capri town to the south side of the Island to the Marina Piccolo.
-This is the bay which they say Ulysses was seduced by sirens.
+It was at this bay that sirens seduced Ulysses.

-The sand is pebbly but the water is beautiful and so clear that you can see fish.
-There are some good limestone rock formations to climb or jump from and the infamous water arch.
+The sand is pebbly, but the water is beautiful and clear that you can see fish.
+There are some unique limestone rock formations to climb or jump from and the infamous water arch.

 If you’re planning on staying on the beach for several hours, then paying for entry to a beach club is probably the best option.
 There are loads of beach clubs to choose from so do some research beforehand as they have different facilities and costs.
-In Capri there are a few ‘public’ areas which are massively overcrowded but which you don’t have to pay to use.
-You might have to wait to get a spot though but its worth saving the money if you’re planning on exploring.
+In Capri, there are a few ‘public’ areas that are massively overcrowded but which you don’t have to pay to use.
+You might have to wait to get a spot, though, but it’s worth saving the money if you’re planning on exploring.

 3) Monte Salaro Chair lift

-One of the must do things to do in Capri is take the chair lift to Monte Salaro to see the incredible panoramic views.
-This is definitely the most instagram worthy spot in Capri and worth factoring into your itinerary.
+One of the must-do things in Capri is to take the chair lift to Monte Solaro to see the incredible panoramic views.
+This viewpoint is a total Instagram-worthy spot worth factoring into your Capri itinerary.

-To grab the chair lift you will need to get to the Piazza Vittoria in Anacapri and this is easiest by public bus.
-Just take the stairs when you get off and you’ll approach the chair lift.
-Walking is also possible but it will take at least an hour so not the most optimal on a Sorrento to Capri day trip.
+To grab the chair lift, you will need to get to the Piazza Vittoria in Anacapri, which is most accessible by public bus.
+Then, take the stairs when you get off, and you’ll approach the chair lift.
+Walking is also possible, but it will take at least an hour, so not the most optimal on a Sorrento to Capri day trip.

-The Monte Salaro chairlift takes you 589 meters above sea-level and thereby guaranteeing you the best views of Capri.
+The Monte Salary chairlift takes you 589 meters above sea level, thereby guaranteeing you the best views of Capri.
 The chairlift takes less than 15 minutes to get you to the summit.
-Opening times are typically 9:30-5:30 and will cost 12 euro return.
+Opening times are typically 9:30-5:30 and will cost a 12 euro return.

-The Blue Grotto is infamous of Capri Island and you’ve hopefully booked a transport option with a trip included.
-If you haven’t, you can get to the Blue Grotto by public bus from Anacapri or a boat from Marina Grande.
+The Blue Grotto is infamous on Capri Island, and you’ve hopefully booked a transport option with a trip included.
+You can get to the Blue Grotto by public bus from Anacapri or a boat from Marina Grande if you haven’t.

-The reason the Blue Grotto is so famous, is because it is a small cave that lights up in a bright illuminated blue caused by the reflections from the water.
-Whilst the light can be seen all day, it is as its most spectacular when the sun is at its strongest, midday.
-The Blue Grotto is a culture centre and an admission is payable (17 euro).
-The only way you can enter the cave is by a wooden row boat.
-It might not be for you if you’re not keen on enclosed spaces.
+The Blue Grotto is so famous because it is a small cave that lights up in a bright illuminated blue caused by the reflections from the water.
+While the light is visible all day, it is most spectacular when the sun is at its strongest, midday.
+The Blue Grotto is a cultural center, and admission is payable (17 euro).
+Unfortunately, a wooden rowboat is the only way to enter the cave.
+So it might not be for you if you’re not keen on enclosed spaces.

 5) Tour the Garden’s of Augustus